fmatte1/fmatte.github.io/_posts/2025-03-26-why-we-should-not-ignore-StackOverFlowErrors.md

 }
 ```

 In this case, all the allocations are happenning in the `list` which is global variable.
 Every recursive call will add `1 k bytes` of data into the list `list.add(arr)`.
-As we ignored the `StackOverflowError` has resulted into the `OutOfMemoryError`.
+As we have ignored the `StackOverflowError`, this has resulted into the `OutOfMemoryError`.
 This is how the output looks like

 ```